vidyar/docs-1/sources/config.rst

 common environment variables
 .............................

-The following environment variables are available to you for every build.
+The following environment variables are available for every build.
 You can use these in your scripts if required -

 - BRANCH : Name of branch being built